carpentries/instructor-training/_episodes/21-carpentries.md

 The names "Software Carpentry", "Data Carpentry" and "Library Carpentry" and their respective logos are all trademarked.
-You may only call a workshop a Software Carpentry or Data Carpentry workshop if:
+You may only call a workshop a Software Carpentry, Data Carpentry, or Library Carpentry workshop if:

 *   it covers the core topics,
 *   at least one instructor is certified,